sinaghassemi/EnronSpamDetection/README.md

 		# if the number of words exceeded maxContentLength, trunk the content
 		self.maxContentLength = kwargs.get('maxWords',1000)
 ```
-To initilize the class, keyword arguments `filesDir` should be provided which locates the raw files belonging to spam or ham E-mails.
-Moreover, the punctuation marks is provided which will be removed from the content as they are not usefull for classification and take space in the vocabulary. ` header_words ` is the list of words indicating the lines in the E-mail which are not body and the subject such as 'message-id:' and 'date:'.
-To challenge the classification methods and their generalization capability, I also remove the most common words which are only present in one of the catagories(ham or spam), some of these words which are only present in ham E-mails are the name of Enron employees which the ham files are originated from,  or the words that are only seen in spam files are the name of the companies which have sent spam E-mails.
-Therefore, I decided to exclude these words to further challenge the classifiers and prevent overfitting on dataset.
-In the next part, we will see how these distintive words are chosen.
+To initialize the class, keyword arguments `filesDir` should be provided which locates the raw files belonging to spam or ham E-mails.
+Moreover, the punctuation marks are provided which will be removed from the content as they are not useful for classification and take space in the vocabulary. ` header_words ` is the list of words indicating the lines in the E-mail which are not body and the subject such as 'message-id:' and 'date:'.
+To challenge the classification methods and their generalization capability, I also remove the most common words which are only present in one of the categories(ham or spam), some of these words which are only present in ham E-mails are the name of Enron employees which the ham files are originated from,  or the words that are only seen in spam files are the name of the companies which have sent spam E-mails.
+Therefore, I decided to exclude these words to further challenge the classifiers and prevent overfitting on the dataset.
+In the next part, we will see how these distinctive words are chosen.

 ```python
 class EnronLoader(object):